jaytimm/american-political-data-and-r/README.md

 #### 4.3 Rural & urban voting

-> Using the area of congressional districts (in log square meters) as a proxy for degree of urbanity. ...
-Plot Trump support as function of CD area.
+> Using the area of congressional districts (in log square meters) as a proxy for the often cited urban-rural divide in American votership, the plot below illustrates the relationship between Trump margins and ~degree of urbanicity.
+The pattern below helps account for the very red map above despite Clinton's success in the popular vote.

 ``` r
 us_house_districts %>%